 Afterward, you’ll be going on a road trip to Pine Island.
 Once there, rent a kayak with Carmen’s Kayaks to paddle all around Pine Island and Matlacha on the Calusa Blueway paddling trail.
 If you are hesitant to explore alone, no worries!
 They also provide guided tours.
 After kayaking, make sure to stop by the Randell Research Center along the Calusa Heritage Trail.
-It’s here that you’ll be able to tour this internationally significant site and learn about the Calusa culture and their environment.
+It’s here that you’ll be able to tour this internationally significant site and learn about the Calusa culture and its environment.

 There are two dinner options depending on the mood.
 Either head to Tarpon Lodge to enjoy a 4-star waterfront restaurant or Bert’s Bar & Grill, a one-of-kind restaurant offering delicious and fresh local seafood, refreshing brews, beautiful views, and nightly entertainment.

 Day 5 | Boca Grande